-Researchers have recently discovered the enormous potential that exists in digital recording, for example, to help prevent misinformation.
+Researchers have recently discovered the enormous potential in digital recording, for example, to help prevent misinformation.
 While this technology has been available for anyone with access to a cell phone for quite some time, doctors have begun to transition to professionally produced recordings.

 Elwyn, Barr, and Piper also note that this technology could be a way to help combat physician burnout.
-When digital recordings are coded correctly, it will significantly reduce the amount of record keeping that doctors must do, which typically accounts for over 50 percent of a practitioner’s time.
+When digital recordings are coded correctly, it will significantly reduce the amount of record-keeping that doctors must do, which typically accounts for over 50 percent of a practitioner’s time.

 Doctors are also embracing the idea of changing the ways that patient bedside education functions overall.
 For decades, patients were given brochures or told about their conditions through hurried bedside conversations.
 It’s an education system that many argue has less than ideal outcomes.

-“The bedside education that is given in the paper is usually not consumed by the patient–they’re either throwing it away, or they’re just forgetting about it,” argues Nick Patel, MD, medical director of clinical informatics and medical director of Midland Internal Medicine, Palmetto Health-USC Medical Group.
+“The bedside education that is given in the paper is usually not consumed by the patient–they’re either throwing it away, or they just forget about it,” argues Nick Patel, MD, medical director of clinical informatics and medical director of Midland Internal Medicine, Palmetto Health-USC Medical Group.
 Together with Ben Schooley, assistant professor of health IT at the University of South Carolina’s College of Engineering and computing, Patel is studying the effectiveness of patient education and working on ways that technology can deepen and improve the patient experience.

-“We want to look at the next generation of education at the bedside that’s more consumer friendly and see if we can improve outcomes and reduce readmissions, and, more importantly, really just improve adherence to their medical regimen,” Patel continued.
+“We want to look at the next generation of education at the bedside that’s more consumer-friendly and see if we can improve outcomes and reduce readmissions, and, more importantly, really just improve adherence to their medical regimen,” Patel continued.

 In this study, Patel and Schooley aim to provide their patients with touch-enabled devices that run Patient Nexus software.
-From there patients and educators will be surveyed about the implementation and whether or not the effort improves the quality of patient care.
+From there, patients and educators will be surveyed about the implementation and whether or not the effort improves the quality of patient care.

 “We want to close that gap when it comes to the time they spend with a physician and with a whole care team,” Patel said.
 “Physicians, with the time they have going in and out of rooms every 15, 20 minutes, they’re not able to sit beside and give this content as they would like to.
-I think it empowers the resident care team to take a bigger part in providing that education and extending what they physician might have already started a conversation on.”
+I think it empowers the resident care team to take a bigger part in providing that education and extending what the physician might have already started a conversation on.”

-It’s a practice that Dr. Richard Milani, chief clinical transformation officer, and cardiologist at Ochsner Health System in Louisiana has implemented in his hospital.
+It’s a practice that Dr. Richard Milani, chief clinical transformation officer, and cardiologist at Ochsner Health System in Louisiana, has implemented in his hospital.